 The Pennsylvania Lottery is growing, with new products and online lottery games rolling out in 2020.

-The state lottery was the beneficiary of a 2017 law allowing it to expand.
-In an effort to modernize its lottery platform and appeal to younger customers, Pennsylvania is rolling out a comprehensive upgrade to its product.
+The state lottery was a big beneficiary of a 2017 law allowing it to expand into the digital realm.
+In an effort to modernize its lottery platform and appeal to younger customers, Pennsylvania is building out a comprehensive upgrade to its product.
 There are new games in store, new ways to play, and new venues in which to play them.